 Young Scientist Roundtable is on Facebook!
 Check it out!

-Young Scientist Roundtable Finishes Up 21st Season!
+Young Scientist Roundtable Highlights of the 21st Season!

 Seven exciting and informational programs took place during the 2012-2013 School Year.
 The season kicked off with Orthopedic Surgeon Dr. Allan Hunt returning to Young Scientist Roundtable with his fascinating discussions and demonstrations of knee replacement surgery and other sports medicine and orthopedic advancements before an audience of over 350 young scientists and their parents.
 The next program on October 15 featured the topic "Bear Conservation" with fascinating observations of bears throughout the world.
 The season concluded with a detailed look at the applications of "Magnetic Nanobots".
-All programs were recorded for future playback on ED's TV and some may be viewed online (video on demand).
+All programs were recorded for future playback on ED's TV and some may be viewed online.

 Dr. Steven Squyres, Mars Exploration Rovers Principal Investigator, presented to students at Young Scientist Roundtable in March 2010 on the topic "Roving Mars: Spirit, Opportunity and the Exploration of the Red Planet"... he is featured on this video tribute to ten years of important scientific findings and discovery on Mars.
 This video also features many of the engineers and scientists who worked on the project plus Bill Nye, the Science Guy.